dward2/BME547/syllabus.md

 on the Duke Canvas website (<https://go.canvas.duke.edu/>).

 ### Assignments
 A variety of projects will be assigned throughout the semester.
 The description of these assignments will be posted in Canvas and also in this GitHub repo.
 Official due dates will be found in Canvas.
 While future assignments are shown in Canvas with tentative due dates, these future assignments and due dates are subject to change based on course progress.
-Assignments will be turned in via a GitHub Classroom repository.
+Assignments will be turned in via GitHub private repositories created for you.
 Assignment feedback will be delivered via Gradescope and Canvas.

 ## Course Overview
 Software plays a critical role in almost all medical devices, spanning device